 The poets who have delivered their poems at presidential inaugurations have focused on the past, present, and future of the United States, encompassing a number of paradigms, from American space and time, to the questions of culture, nationality, and legacy.
 The underlying motifs, ideas, and similarities present in the poems form the main focal point of this paper, as do the ways of looking at and thinking about America which they offer.
-A comparative analysis of the presidential poems shows the overarching themes and idea(l)s inherent in the observation of the United States, but through a poetic lens.
-In addition to the six official inaugural poems, there have also been 'unofficial' inaugural poems which were not delivered during the inaugurations themselves or which were included in other parts of the ceremonies, but which show yet another side in the observation and representation of the United States.
+A comparative analysis of the presidential poems shows the overarching themes and idea(1)s inherent in the observation of the United States, but through a poetic lens.
+In addition to the six official inaugural poems, there have also been 'unofficial' inaugural poems which were not delivered during the inaugurations themselves or which were included in other parts of the united States.
 Written at specific points in U.S. history, they are all pastiches of their individual times, and they present, individually and collectively, an idea of the United States, an image of the nation and its history, culture, and people.